 There are no reviews yet

 First, I will begin to build a positive relationship with your child by introducing myself and asking them about their likes and dislikes.
-Then, I will do an assessment to see where your child is academically to then determine the best approach to helping them learn.
+Then, I will do an assessment to see where your child is academically to then determine the best approach to help them learn.
 Finally, I will discuss with you the results of the assessment and my recommendations.
 Together we will agree on how I can best help your child succeed!

 I have a Masters in Special Education from George Washington University.
 I've worked as an educator in elementary and middle schools for 10 years.
 I am trained in many reading and math programs that help accelerate achievement including Wilson Reading, Read Naturally, Size Matters Writing Program, Handwriting without Tears and Touch Math.